-Suppressed at the Reformation, the Holy House and Shrine and pilgrimages were re-established in 20th Century.
-The growing importance of low carbon travel and interest in and popularity of walking pilgrimages combine to makes the Walsingham Way a project for our time.
+Suppressed at the Reformation, the Holy House, Shrine and pilgrimages were re-established in 20th Century.
+Today, the imperative of developing low carbon tourism and renewed interest in walking pilgrimages combine to makes the Walsingham Way a project for our time.

 We hope to add more routes to our collection; including a King’s Lynn to Walsingham leg to create a continuous route across the heart of Norfolk.